luckydonald/Pon3Downloader/README.md

 #### Todo
-- Add Equestrian Beats (Eqbeats.org) is not yet implemented
+- Add Equestrian Beats (Eqbeats.org) is not yet implemented - also it will sadly shut down December :(
 - Install script is missing for more pleasant usage as module
-- Don't overwrite existing ID3 tags (only the missing ones)
 - Pony.fm is working fine